 Section 6.
 Treasurer (position cannot be shared).
 The Treasurer shall be in charge of the organization’s funds and records.
 As treasurer, he/she shall collect all member dues and assessments, shall have established proper accounting procedures for the handling of the organization’s funds and shall be responsible for the keeping of the funds in such bank as is approved by the Executive Committee.
 He/she shall report on the financial condition of the organization at all meetings and at other times when called upon by the President.
 At the expiration of his/her term of office he/she shall deliver over to his/her successor all MERC books, moneys and other property in his/her charge.

 Section 7.
 Secretary (position cannot be shared).
-As Secretary of the organization, he/she shall be responsible for compiling meeting minutes, performing all duties incidental to the office of the Secretary and participating in the Communication Sub-Committee, which consists of registered members.
-This sub-committee shall maintain and update the MERC web site located at www.mnerc.org to include such items as meeting dates, information on previous meetings, topics of interest and web site sponsorships.
-The sub-committee shall be responsible for maintaining social media (such as Facebook, LinkedIn, Twitter, etc.) and ensure photos are taken at MERC events and are added to social media.
-The sub-committee shall also be responsible for the MERC Annual Survey including creating content and sending to MERC members.
+As Secretary of the organization, he/she shall be responsible for compiling meeting minutes, performing all duties incidental to the office of the Secretary and leading Communication Committee, which consists of registered members.
+This committee shall maintain and update the MERC web site located at www.mnerc.org to include such items as meeting dates, information on previous meetings, topics of interest and web site sponsorships.
+The committee shall be responsible for maintaining social media (such as Facebook, LinkedIn, Twitter, etc.) and ensure photos are taken at MERC events and are added to social media.
+The committee shall also be responsible for the MERC Annual Survey including creating content and sending to MERC members.

 Section 8 Vacancy.
 The Board shall have the authority to fill any vacancy in any Office or any Directorship occurring through any cause other than expiration of the term of office.